dandi/handbook/docs/about/policies.md

   [Neuroimaging Data Model](NIDM), and other [BRAIN Initiative](https://braininitiative.nih.gov/) standards.
 We are working with the community to improve these standards and to make DANDI archive FAIR.
+- **File name/path limitations:** There is a limit of 512 characters for the full path length within a dandiset.
 - **Volume and size limitations:** There is a limit of 5TB per file.
 We currently accept any size of standardized datasets, as long as you can upload them over an HTTPS connection.
 However, we ask you contact us if you plan to upload more than 10TB of data.